Right to an adequate standard of living

 Furthermore, it has been written down in article 11 of the United Nations' International Covenant on Economic, Social and Cultural Rights.

-The predecessor of this right, the Freedom from Want, is one of the Four Freedoms that American President Franklin D. Roosevelt spoke out at his State of the Union of January 6, 1941.
+The predecessor of this right, the Freedom from Want, is one of the Four Freedoms that American President Franklin D. Roosevelt spoke of at his State of the Union of January 6, 1941.
 According to Roosevelt it is a right every human being everywhere in the world should have.
-Roosevelt described his third right as follows:
+Roosevelt described the third right as follows: